github/docs/content/rest/reference/activity.md

 ---
 title: Activity
-intro: 'The Activity APIs involve various activities to list events, getting feeds, starring and watching a repository for the authenticated users.'
+intro: 'The Activity API allows you to list events and feeds and manage notifications, starring, and watching for the authenticated user.'
 redirect_from:
   - /v3/activity
 versions: